joelkuiper/variable-taxon-mapper/doc/nibbler_cluster.md

   ./run_pipeline_lb.sh vtm predict config.example.toml
   ```

-* Prefer a zero-install fallback?
-Prefix the command with `uv run python -m vtm.cli` instead of `vtm`.

 * Output is streamed live to the terminal and duplicated to `$WORKDIR/logs/vtm-<timestamp>.log`.

 ### 6. Configuration (environment variables)